killshot13/my-dev-jamstack/src/pages/posts/how-to-build-an-smtp-mail-server-with-express-node-and-gmail-aof.md

 Feel free to clone the source code and explore your own methods of implementation.
 I hope you have found this tutorial useful, and thank you for taking the time to follow along!

-Please don't forget to 💖 this article and leave a 💭.
-If you're feeling extra generous, click my name below so I get that 🎆subscribe🎇 notification!
+Don't forget to 💖 this article and leave a 💭.
+If you're feeling extra generous, please click my name below to 🎆subscribe🎇!

   -- killshot13